joshdail/uptime-monitor/readme.md

 - logs                Show all log file names
 - display {filename}  Display the log file.
 Note that the file extension is needed

-#### exit

-Terminates the program with a clean shutdown.
-Tokens are cleared out of the system and the server and database are closed.

-#### users

-Shows all users in the database.

-#### checks

-Shows all checks in the database.

 ## Other Info

 The workers file will read the database for all checks on file and run each check.
 Each time a check is run, its status will be updated to "up" or "down" along with the time it was last checked.
 The results of each check are automatically logged.